Welcome to Abbio!

 Start with low or medium heat

-Thanks to the construction of our cookware, we recommend starting with low or medium heat.
+Thanks to the fully-clad construction of Abbio cookware, we recommend starting with low or medium heat.
 You Abbio pans distribute heat evenly throughout the pan, and you will rarely need the highest setting.
 In fact, too much heat and you might burn your food.

 Use the water test!

 Use the water-drop test to know when your pan is hot enough for oil.
 When you start to feel heat radiate off the pan (don't touch it!), sprinkle in a few droplets of water.
 You want them to combine together and dance around the pan.
 If they don't form into balls, your pan is not hot enough.

 A little bit of oil or fat will help keep food from sticking to your stainless pan.
 Add it after your pan is already warm and be ready to go with your next ingredient.
 It will only take a few seconds for the oil to come to temperature.

 Let things cool

 Let your cookware cool to room temperature before attempting to clean.
 Running cold water over a hot pan will make it harder to remove the food scraps.
 Set your pans to the side after you cook and go eat.
 They’ll be cool by cleaning time.

 Wash with warm water, soap, and plastic brush or sponge.
 Avoid using abrasive scrubbers like metal scouring pads or steel wool, as they can scratch the surface of your cookware.

 Fill your pot or pan with enough soapy water to cover the stuck food.
 Then put the pan back on the burner and bring it to a boil.
 Take the pan off the burner, let the liquid cool and scrub with a nylon dish scrubber or brush.

 Cooking with Abbio Nonstick